Jh0wjso/WB-Video_Platform/README.md

 # 🎬 WatchBall - Video Platform

-Platform created with the aim of creating a safe, free platform without those annoying advertisements, to watch all Dragon Ball content, whether movies, anime, OVAs and specials.
+This platform was designed with the primary goal of providing a secure and ad-free environment for viewers to access a vast collection of Dragon Ball content, including movies, anime series, OVAs, and specials.
+Our platform strives to enhance the viewing experience for fans by eliminating the intrusive advertisements commonly found on other streaming services.
+With our platform, you can immerse yourself in the world of Dragon Ball without any interruptions, enjoying seamless access to all your favorite content.

 ## 💻 Client

-This is the project where all the project files are, the project was created using ReactJs, Tailwindss, and Postcss.
-Inside the src/ folder are all the project components and pages, images, etc.
+This project contains all the necessary files, including ReactJS, TailwindCSS, and PostCSS, to create a stunning web application.
+All the essential components, pages, images, and other resources are located in the "src/" folder.
+Whether you are looking to develop a new feature or make changes to an existing one, this project provides a solid foundation for building a dynamic and engaging user interface.

 ## 🛠️ Tools used to create the Client